If you are looking for a quick and easy crochet baby blanket pattern, give this Tiny Squares filet stitch pattern a try today!

-This crochet baby blanket design is worked in very simple rows and includes basic crochet stitches to create tiny squares in the fabric.
+This crochet baby blanket pattern design is worked in very simple rows and includes basic crochet stitches to create tiny squares in the fabric.

 That means this is a beginner friendly crochet blanket pattern a try!